 - Attendance at conferences and conventions

-Web site: Update the council's basic information on its public web page (accessible only if using LCC Chair log-in) and give out the web address liberally.
-And if you have the resources, consider creating your own web site and link to it from www.mass-culture.org.
+Web site: Update the council's basic information on its council profile (accessible only if using LCC log-in) and give out your council's web address liberally (e.g. mass-culture.org/Bolton or mass-culture.org/Scituate).

 Social Media: Social media tools like Facebook and Twitter can help you connect to your community and promote council activities and funded programs.
 They are also free and relatively easy to use after some practice.